-We have adopted a Code of Business Conduct and Ethics that applies to all officers, directors and employees.
-We maintain the highest standards of ethical business practices and compliance with all laws and regulations applicable to our business.
-The Code of Business Conduct and Ethics is available on the "Investor Relations" section of our website, at http://investors.tileshop.com, under the "Governance Documents" heading.
-We intend to satisfy the disclosure requirement under Item 5.05 of Form 8-K regarding an amendment to, or waiver from, a provision of our Code of Business Conduct and Ethics by posting such information on our website at the web address and location specified above.
+We have adopted a Code of Business Conduct and Ethics that applies to all of our officers, directors and employees.
+We intend to maintain the highest standards of ethical business practices and compliance with all laws and regulations applicable to our business.
+The Code of Business Conduct and Ethics is available on the "Investor Relations" section of our website, at investors.tileshop.com, under the "Corporate Governance-Governance Documents" heading.
+We intend to satisfy the disclosure requirement under Item 5.05 of Form 8-K regarding an amendment to, or waiver from, a provision of our Code of Business Conduct and Ethics by posting such information on our website at the web address and location specified above within four business days following the date of the amendment or waiver.

-Stockholder Communications with the Board of Directors
+Shareholder Communications with the Board of Directors

-Stockholders may communicate directly with the Board.
+Shareholders may communicate directly with the Board.
 All communications should be made via our investor relations telephone number or email address, as listed below.
 Email subject lines should prominently indicate whether the message is intended for the full Board, for non-management directors or for a specific director, and the Secretary will forward the communications as indicated.
 If no director is specified, the communication will be forwarded to the entire Board.

-Tile Shop Holdings, Inc. Investor Relations Phone: (763) 852-2950 Email: investorrelations@tileshop.com
+Tile Shop Holdings, Inc. Investor Relations Phone: (763) 852-2978 Email: investorrelations@tileshop.com

-Director Attendance at Annual Meetings of Stockholders
+Director Attendance at Annual Meetings of Shareholders

-Directors' attendance at the Annual Meeting provides stockholders with an opportunity to communicate with directors about issues affecting us.
+Directors' attendance at the Annual Meeting provides shareholders with an opportunity to communicate with directors about issues affecting us.
 We encourage, but do not require, our directors and nominees for director to attend the Annual Meeting.
-All members of our Board attended the 2018 Annual Meeting of Stockholders.
+All members of our Board then serving attended the 2019 Annual Meeting of Shareholders.